 Avoid The Urge To Shave It All Off

 When it comes to the point of no return with your hair loss, most men reach for the clippers and take all of the last remaining strands of hair completely off.
-While this may work for some people, for others, the buzz cut just does not look quite right.
-If that is you, then try having a word with your barber and seek his advice on the matter.
-A short back and sides may just do the same trick without having to go all the way.
+While this may work for some people, the buzz cut does not look quite right for others.
+If that is you, try having a word with your barber and seek his advice.
+A short back and sides may do the same trick without going all the way.

 Featured Image by Pexels from Pixabay